langdonx/angularjs-2017-starter/README.md

 - Logical component compilation

 TODO
-- how to uglify with webpack+babel and keep source maps??
-    - this is currently stopping me: https://github.com/RReverser/babel-plugin-uglify/issues/3
-    - this is in beta, not sure if it's suitable: https://github.com/babel/babili
 - watch gulpfile.js for changes, reload, rebuild: https://www.npmjs.com/package/gulper
 - generally improve src/* (code cleanliness, ui, ux)
 - generally improve README.md with notes about each feature, reasoning behind approaches